Chaste/Chaste.github.io/site/content/workshops/2026-09/event.md

 layout: "single"
 ---

-We are pleased to announce an upcoming "bring your own project" hackathon on [Chaste](https://chaste.github.io).
+We were pleased to welcome attendees to the "bring your own project" hackathon on [Chaste](https://chaste.github.io) in Oxford in September 2026.
+Details of the event were as follows.

 ## Event Details